hrithikgavali/Hotel-Database-Management-System/README.md

 ### Receptionist:
 You can view reservations made by the customers.
 You can view but cannot change the room details.
 You can prepare a bill for customer and can add extra charges for extra services used.

+We have used a CSS template from w3schools.
+Javascript also used (for Date picker). mysqli Object oriented is used for connection to the database.